gclancy121/message-board-api/README.md

 [GET] - /waifus/:name: Fetch a waifu via a specific name.
 Name must be in params.

-[GET] - /waifus/id/:id : Fetch a waifu via specific ID.
+[GET] - /waifus/id/:id: Fetch a waifu via specific ID.
+ID must be in params.

+[PUT] - /waifus/id/:id: Input information about a specific waifu via ID.
 ID must be in params.

 [POST] - /waifus: Allows users to post a new waifu to the database.
 Payload must look like this: {waifu_name: "name", waifu_description: "description"}.
 Will throw error messages if any part of the payload is incorrect.